MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-integration.md

     For information about permissions, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

-## <a name="installing-the-business-central-app-by-using-centralized-deployment" />Installing the Business Central app by using Centralised Deployment
+## <a name="installing-the-business-central-app-by-using-centralized-deployment"></a>Installing the Business Central app by using Centralised Deployment

 The Microsoft Teams admin centre is where you configure Teams app setup policies for the organisation.
 In the Teams admin centre, you can use the Centralised Deployment feature to automatically install the Business Central app in Teams for all users in your organisation, specific groups, or individual users.